kryptokrauts/kk-website/src/data/log/2019-11-04-first-claim-ever-of-an-aens-domain.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">1 day later but 11 years earlier 🕶️ <a href="https://twitter.com/hashtag/SatoshiNakamoto?src=hash&amp;ref_src=twsrc%5Etfw">#SatoshiNakamoto</a> 🕶️ published the <a href="https://twitter.com/hashtag/bitcoin?src=hash&amp;ref_src=twsrc%5Etfw">#bitcoin</a> whitepaper and made history!<br><br>yesterday <a href="https://twitter.com/hashtag/kryptokrauts?src=hash&amp;ref_src=twsrc%5Etfw">#kryptokrauts</a> made history and performed the very first claim for an ÆNS <a href="https://twitter.com/hashtag/domain?src=hash&amp;ref_src=twsrc%5Etfw">#domain</a> on <a href="https://twitter.com/aeternity?ref_src=twsrc%5Etfw">@aeternity</a> which triggered the first <a href="https://twitter.com/hashtag/auction?src=hash&amp;ref_src=twsrc%5Etfw">#auction</a> after the Lima <a href="https://twitter.com/hashtag/hardfork?src=hash&amp;ref_src=twsrc%5Etfw">#hardfork</a> 🥳🥳🥳 <a href="https://t.co/goWrpJT0kr">https://t.co/goWrpJT0kr</a></p>&mdash; kryptokrauts (@kryptokrauts) <a href="https://twitter.com/kryptokrauts/status/1190030457255190529?ref_src=twsrc%5Etfw">October 31, 2019</a></blockquote>

 ## How did we achieve this?
-As we ware actively developing the [aepp-sdk-java](https://github.com/kryptokrauts/aepp-sdk-java) we expected this feature to be very important for the Lima [hardfork](/lexicon#hard-fork) and put in a lot of effort in our spare time to have it ready in time.
+As we are actively developing the [aepp-sdk-java](https://github.com/kryptokrauts/aepp-sdk-java) we expected this feature to be very important for the Lima [hardfork](/lexicon#hard-fork) and put in a lot of effort in our spare time to have it ready in time.

 ### aens-domain-claimer
 We used the [aepp-sdk-java](https://github.com/kryptokrauts/aepp-sdk-java) and built a spring-application called [aens-domain-claimer](https://github.com/kryptokrauts/aens-domain-claimer).
 It contains the logic to perform pre-claims (if necessary) and claims for domains provided through `application.properties`.